 The transatlantic economic relationship is the largest and most integrated of its kind in the world.
-Responsible for one-third of world GDP and supporting 16 million jobs, it has guaranteed the prosperity and security of successive generations of Europeans and Americans.
+Responsible for one-third of world GDP and supporting 16 million jobs, it has guaranteed the security and prosperity of successive generations of Europeans and Americans.
 Further opening of the transatlantic marketplace would bring substantial economic benefits.
 Closer cooperation would also allow the EU and the US to set global standards and to retain their technology leadership.
+Moreover, the EU has recently made 'open strategic autonomy' the cornerstone of its approach to trade policy.
+This concept should also apply for EU industrial strategy.
+Industrial competitiveness only makes sense when taken in a global context, it requires equal opportunity for market players, and upfront clarity about what industries are seen as essential to EU resilience.

-EU policy-makers should work with their counterparts in the US Congress and with transatlantic stakeholders to:
+EU policymakers should work with their counterparts in the US and with transatlantic stakeholders to: